Remembrance poppy: Royal British Legion poppies

 A pile of Royal British Legion remembrance poppies distributed in England, Wales, and Northern Ireland.

 In England, Wales, and Northern Ireland, the poppies typically have two red paper petals mounted on a green plastic stem with a single green paper leaf and a prominent black plastic central boss.
 The stem has an additional branch used as a pin to anchor the poppy in the lapel or buttonhole.
 The yearly sale of poppies is a major source of income for the RBL in the UK.
 The poppy has no fixed price; it is sold for a donation or the price may be suggested by the seller.
 The black plastic centre of the poppy was marked "Haig Fund" until 1994 but is now marked "Poppy Appeal."

-RBL poppies are produced by a 50 people, primarily disabled former British military personnel, who work year-round to assemble millions of poppies at the Poppy Factory in Richmond.
+RBL poppies are produced by about 50 people, primarily disabled former British military personnel, who work year-round to assemble millions of poppies at the Poppy Factory in Richmond.
 In 2010, approximately 48 million poppies were shipped from the Poppy Factory, with 45 million poppies being distributed to England, Wales, and Northern Ireland.
 Three million poppies from the Poppy Factory were shipped to 120 countries, primarily to British ex-pat communities and British embassies.

 The exterior of the Poppy Factory, where Royal British Legion remembrance poppies are assembled.

 Since 2000, the British remembrance poppy has been a trademark of The Royal British Legion.
 The RBL states, "The red poppy is our registered mark and its only lawful use is to raise funds for the Poppy Appeal".
 The organization says these poppies are "worn to commemorate the sacrifices of our Armed Forces and to show support to those still serving today."
 Other poppy merchandise is sold throughout the year as part of ongoing fundraising.

 The Royal British Legion's Poppy Appeal has caused controversy in recent decades, with some—including British Army veterans—arguing that the symbol has been used excessively to marshal support for British military interventions and that public figures have been pressured to wear the poppies.

 In 2014, a version of the anti-war song No Man’s Land (Green Fields Of France) was released, performed by Joss Stone, as part of the poppy appeal.
 It was criticised by Eric Bogle, the writer of the song, for omitting important verses about the horror of war.
 Critics called the song "syrupy" and "jingoistic".